RetroDECK/ES-DE/README.md

 **Note:** If using a Mac with an ARM CPU (e.g. M1) you need to install the x86 version of RetroArch and any other emulators, or you won't be able to launch any games.
 This will be fixed whenever a native macOS ARM build of ES-DE is released.

-The Raspberry Pi 4 has been tested as well (with Raspberry Pi OS) but it's a bit buggy at the moment and is missing some features like GLSL shaders.
-Official support will probably be added for this device as of ES-DE v1.2.

 ### Download

 The latest stable version is 1.0.1 (released 2021-05-01)